 How are we using this tool now?
-How can we use it to increase poverty impact?
-Examples include pro-poor and gender budgeting; use of disaggregated and informal data sources such as CSO and administrative data to fill gaps; guidelines on poverty analysis for each sector; data science techniques to access and join up data sources; poverty targeting; social accountability tools; resource
+How can we use it to increase poverty im Examples include pro-poor and gender budgeting; use of disaggregated and informal data sources such as CSO and administrative data to fill gaps; guidelines on poverty analysis for each sector; data science techniques to access and join up data sources; poverty targeting; social accountability tools; resource

-4. How do we incentivise attention to measura subcontractors? able impact on poverty through our partners and How are we using this tool now?
+4. How do we incentivise attention to measurable impact on poverty through our partners and subcontractors?
+How are we using this tool now?
 How can we use it to increase poverty impact?
-Earmarking is one instrument which can lever more a planning and reporting for Development Partnerships 5.
-What is the central message of our internal develop a stronger narrative with more con and external communications in country?
+Earmarking is one instrument which can lever more at planning and reporting for Development Partnerships, 5.
+What is the central message of our internal develop a stronger narrative with more com and external communications in country?
 Could we pelling messages on poverty?
 How are we using this tool now?
 How can we use it to increase poverty impact?
+Increasing focus on poverty often requires political buy-in - internally and externally.
+Communications strategies can reinforce central messages and help to institutionalise attention to poverty.
+Using a small number of bellwether indicators xxvi that show the direction of travel can provide a simple and easily communicated summary of progress